Vextasy/WhatsOn/ReadMe.md

 An explanation of Claude's thinking can be viewed by providing the -v flag.

 ```
-./whatson -v I would like watch programmes about archaeology that are on in the next couple of weeks.
+./whatson -v I would like to watch programmes about archaeology that are on in the next couple of weeks.

 To provide appropriate TV programme suggestions about archaeology for the next couple of weeks, I'll need to use the get_tv_programmes function.
 Let's gather the necessary information: